estkme-group/lpac/README.md

 ```
 </details>

-##### Push download requires connecting to the SM-DS server to do the profile push query
+##### Discovery requires connecting to the SM-DS server to do the profile push query

 The following parameters can be used to customize the IMEI and SM-DS server:
 - `-s`: SM-DS server.
 If not provided, it will be gsma official server "lpa.ds.gsma.com"